Murders of Larry Peyton and Beverly Allan

-On the evening of November 26, 1960, Larry Ralph Peyton (born March 4, 1941) and his girlfriend, Beverly Ann Allan (born May 16, 1941) disappeared after having made plans to shop at the Lloyd Center in Portland, Oregon, United States.
+On the evening of November 26, 1960, Larry Ralph Peyton (born March 4, 1941) and his girlfriend, Beverly Ann Allan (born May 16, 1941), disappeared after having made plans to shop at the Lloyd Center shopping mall in Portland, Oregon, United States.
 The following day, November 27, Peyton's Ford coupe was found in Forest Park, with his mutilated body inside.
 Allan was missing from the scene, though her purse and coat were still inside the car.
 A widespread manhunt ensued over the following two months.
-In January 1961, a highway crew 30 mi outside Portland discovered Allan's partially-nude body in a ravine, and it was determined she had been raped and strangled to death.
+In January 1961, a highway crew 30 mi outside Portland discovered Allan's partially nude body in a ravine, and it was determined she had been raped and strangled to death.

-Their murders went unsolved for seven years until Edward Jorgensen, his brother Carl Jorgensen, and their friend Robert Brom, were all charged with first-degree murder.
-Edward Jorgensen and Robert Brom were convicted, but Carl Jorgensen was acquitted of his charges.
+The murders went unsolved for seven years until Edward Jorgensen, his brother Carl Jorgensen and their friend Robert Brom were all charged with first-degree murder.
+Edward and Brom were convicted, but Carl was acquitted of his charges.